whelan-low/tp/docs/UserGuide.md

 ### Adding new students : `add_student`

-Adds a new student contact with all the details that have been specified by the user to the relevant module and tutorial class
+Adds a new student contact with all the details that have been specified by the user.

-Format: `/add_student name/NAME email/EMAIL id/STUDENT_ID module/MODULE_CODE tutorial/TUTORIAL_CLASS`
+Format: `/add_student name/NAME email/EMAIL id/STUDENT_ID`

 - The following parameters to add a student contact are supported:

   1. Name
   2. Email
   3. Student ID

-  4. Module Code
-  5. Tutorial class
+- All fields must be specified
 - Leading/trailing spaces are removed
 - The parameter is case-insensitive
 - If none of the parameters or an invalid parameter is specified, the command will return an error message indicating that a valid parameter must be provided.
-- For V1.2, we will only be adding students to their respective tutorial group.
-Instead, what happens is that we will add all the students to the respective module headers.

 Expected output:
 Upon a successful add, the command will return a confirmation messaging stating that the specified student contact has been added.

-Examples:
+Example:

-- `/add_student name/Dohn Joe email/johndoe@gmail.com id/A0123456A module/CS2103T tutorial/T09`
+- `/add_student name/Dohn Joe email/johndoe@gmail.com id/A0123456A`

+Explanation: This adds a student with name `Dohn Joe`, email `johndoe@gmail.com` and ID `A0123456A` into the TAHelper system.

 ### Deleting students : `delete_student`